-The dates are perfect in the middle of the Blue Whale migration - we have secured the best two weeks historically, it is the best opportunity to get in the water with the,.
+The dates are perfect in the middle of the Blue Whale migration - we have secured the best two weeks historically, it is the best opportunity to get in the water with the whales.
 All other animals are native to the Strait, so you can encounter them all-year round as long as they are in the area.

 Please contact us for rates at Simon@insiderdivers.com